nesi/hpc_training/_lessons/maui-and-mahuika/10-building-code-on-maui.md

 Building code on the CS500 platform is different from the XC50 platform:

-* The CS500 platform does not use compiler drivers
+* The CS500 platform does not currently use compiler drivers (these will be made available by Cray in the near future)
-* The CS500 module environment can be reset using ```module purge``` without problems
+* The CS500 module environment can be reset using ```module purge``` without problems - you will need to run ```module load NeSI``` afterwards to make the NeSI modules available again

 Building code on the CS500 platform follows the same process as building code on Mahuika.
 The only difference is that CS500 nodes use Intel Skylake CPUs, while Mahuika's CS400 nodes use the older Intel Broadwell CPUs.
 This means that programs that were compiled on the CS500 platform may fail to run on Mahuika, producing either an error message (if built with the Intel compiler), or an "illegal instruction" error (if built with the Cray or GNU compilers).